Victor Maslin Yeates: Philosophy about war

 The novel is occasionally over-written or unduly discursive but contains a realistic portrait of RFC and then RAF life and operations on the Western Front, starting with the launch of Operation Michael, the gigantic German Spring Offensive on 21 March 1918.
 The narrator and his squadron are ground down by ground attack operations against the German army, as the Allied Armies fight for their lives, while faster scouts (fighters) such as the S.E.5 and the Bristol Fighter dogfight with German fighters.
 The Camel role is unglamorous and very dangerous, machine gunning trenches and approach routes at 100 mph a few hundred feet up in un-armoured aircraft, with a constant threat from machine-gun fire from the soldiers beneath them.

+Death

+Yeates died at the age of thirty seven at Fairlight Sanatorium, Hastings, East Sussex, from tuberculosis in December 1934.
+His grave is in Hastings Cemetery.
+He was survived by his wife Norah Phelps Yeates (née Richards) and his four children Mary, Joy Elinor, Guy Maslin and Rosalind; all of whom had lived with Yeates in a small house in Kent on the Sidcup by-pass of the Dover Road.